Patient & Guest Support Services

 Pastoral Services: Pastoral services are available for patients and their families 24 hours/day, seven days/week, extending spiritual care to everyone who requests it, regardless of their faith orientation.
-Our chaplains and volunteer chaplains can assist in or perform communions, anointing, baptism or child dedication, weddings, and funerals or memorial services.
-In addition, they are available for the following:
+The following services can be provided by our hospital chaplain or volunteer chaplains:

 - When you need to speak with someone about spiritual or emotional concerns.